iannech/swapSkill/README.md

 Swap lets users do each other's task and exchange stuff in a fun way.
 Users can do each other's assignments or carry out physical tasks on behalf of other people.
 Users in one location can exchange Games, Movies plus more..
+Users can also swap skills and items for cash, depending on how the parties reach an understanding.

 # Profile Set up
 ##Signing Up
-Swap uses oped id signup service from facebook.
+Swap uses oauth from facebook and twitter.
 Users can therefore sign up via facebook.

 ## Why sign up?
 Signing up allows users to - Add skills (for easy filtering of tasks).
                            - Add Items to the Swap Inventory (These are items they want to exchange).
+                           - Add their Contacts information.
+Personal contacts remain private until when two parties exchange   contacts.

 ## Friends or contacts?
 It is vital to decide whether a users contactlist will be used in creating a following(relations) or the app will pull the user's friends from facebook and followers from twitter.
 [UNDECIDED]